In a Nutshell

 No, Priaire charges users a per-visit fee, so you aren't paying for a service you're not using.
 The first intake is $295 and then follow-ups are $160.

 What hours does Prairie have appointments available?

 Prairie offers online mental health treatment for California residents experiencing depression and anxiety.
-Your treatment is overseen by a board-certified psychiatrist and you can access care through monthly meetings or unlimited texting with a counselor.
+Your treatment is overseen by a board-certified psychiatrist.
 Prairie uses genetic testing to personalize your treatment plan and the company can ship medications right to your door.